boriscu/pythopix/docs/DOCUMENTATION.md

 - **Parameters**:
   - `label (Label)`: A Label object representing the bounding box and class ID.
 - **Returns**:

-  - `float`: The surface area of the bounding box.
+  - `float`: The fractional surface area of the bounding box, as a proportion of the total image area.

 - **Usage**:

   ```python